 - Finally, subtract your total liabilities from your total assets to get your net worth.

 - Is your net worth changing from month to month?
 About how much does it change?
+Is it increasing or decreasing?

 - What is driving this change—increased contributions to retirement accounts?
 Increased or decreased debt?
 Change in investment values or a combination?